|Dr. Ann Shippy, MD

 If you suspect your issues may be related to mold exposure, do not give up on your body!
 Speak with a functional medicine physician who has experience with mold-related illness.
 As I have mentioned, in many cases, moving to a clean environment, starting the treatment to help your body eliminate the toxins and support the healing process can help you overcome the mold problem and fully recover.

 - Is My House Making Me Sick?
-Facts You Need to Know About Mold Toxicity - December 8, 2019
+Mold Toxicity Facts You Need to - December 8, 2019